-- 1) Completion of a minimum of 18 credit hours from three or more groups (see pages 34-35); - a) At least one course from three or more groups (see pages 34-35); - b) At least one course in three or more subjects (e.g., ENGL, MATH). - 2) A cumulative GPR of 3.40 or higher on all coursework taken at Clemson (non-honors as well as honors courses). - 3) A grade of A or B in all courses taken to fulfill the requirements of General Honors.
+- 1) Completion of a minimum of 18 credit hours from three or more subjects (e.g., ENGL, MATH), at least 3 credit hours of which must be HON-prefixed courses (e.g., HON 1900). - 2) A cumulative GPR of 3.40 or higher on all coursework taken at Clemson (non-honors as well as honors courses). - 3) A grade of A or B in all courses taken to fulfill the requirements of General Honors. - 4) Completion of all university requirements for graduation.